B2-Kumar/Notes/dbms.md

 6. Pseudo Transitive Rule:
 X -> Y and YZ -> W then XZ -> W

+Decomposition : It is the process of breaking an original relation into multiple sub relations.
+It helps to remove anomalies, redundancy, and other problems in a DBMS.
+1. Lossy Decomposition : No information is lost while decomposing from the original relation.
+If we join back the sub decomposed relations, the original is obtained.
+2. Lossless Decomposition : Some information is lost while decomposing from the original relation.
+One or more of these conditions would fail and we will not be able to recover complete information as present in the original relation.

 > Normalisation: process of decomposing the relations into relations with fewer attributes.
+It is done to organise the data and attributes of the databases.

 - Elimination of Data Redundancy: Redundant data occurs when the same piece of information is stored in multiple places in the database.
 This redundancy wastes storage space and can lead to inconsistencies if the same data is updated in one place but not in others.
 Normalization helps in breaking down the data into smaller, related tables, each representing a single subject, which reduces redundancy.

-- Data Consistency: When data is stored redundantly, inconsistencies can arise when updates are made in one place but not propagated to all instances of that data.
-Normalization minimizes these inconsistencies by ensuring that each piece of data is stored in only one place, reducing the chance of conflicts.
+Thus data consistency is maintened with the help of normalisation.

-- Anomaly Prevention: Anomalies are inconsistencies or irregularities that can occur when data is not properly organized.
-These include insertion, update, and deletion anomalies.
-Normalization helps prevent anomalies by structuring data in a way that each piece of information is stored in its appropriate place without duplication.
+- Prevention of Anomalies : Anomalies are the inconsistencies or Irregularities that can occur in a database when the data is not properly organized or structured.

-- Improved Data Integrity: Data integrity refers to the accuracy and reliability of the data stored in the database.
-By eliminating redundancy and anomalies, normalization contributes to better data integrity.
-Ensuring that data accurately represents the real-world entities it represents is essential for making informed business decisions.

-- Simplified Updates: In a normalized database, when updates need to be made, they typically affect only one place where the data is stored.
-This simplifies the update process and reduces the chances of errors that could occur when updating redundant data.

-- Efficient Querying: Normalization can help improve the efficiency of querying and data retrieval.
-Smaller, well-structured tables are easier for the DBMS to manage and optimize for query execution.
-This can lead to faster query performance and improved response times.

-- Scalability and Flexibility: A normalized database schema provides a solid foundation for scalability.
-As the database grows and new requirements emerge, it's easier to accommodate changes and additions to the data structure without causing major disruptions.

-- Maintainability: A normalized database is generally easier to maintain and modify.
-Changes to the schema are more straightforward, and developers can work with a clear understanding of the relationships between different data elements.
+It is of three types:
+1. Insertion Anomaly: This occurs when we are not able to insert data into a database because some attributes may be missing at the time of insertion.
+2. Deletion Anomaly: The delete anomaly refers to the situation where the deletion of data results in the unintended loss of some other important data.
+3. Updatation Anomaly: The update anomaly is when an update of a single data value requires multiple rows of data to be updated.

 > Disadvantages of Normalization
 - You cannot start building the database before knowing what the user needs.